osamaalmughanni/Kumiko/README.md

 https://github.com/osamaalmughanni/docs/assets/49910802/deeaad56-3074-4c62-b75f-c6eadb8677ac

-*You can also navigate to the root folder by clicking on the Kumiko logo in the sidebar.*

 ## Requirements
 The app is designed for Windows-based computers and is distributed as a single executable (exe) file.
 Here are the key requirements: